wargio/r2dec-js/README.md

 # Arguments

 ```
-[0x00000c60]> pdd?
+[0x00000000]> pdd?
 Usage: pdd [args] - core plugin for r2dec
  pdd   - decompile current function
  pdd?  - show this help
  pdda  - decompile current function with side assembly
  pddu  - install/upgrade r2dec via r2pm
  pddi  - generates the issue data
+Environment
+ R2DEC_HOME  defaults to the root directory of the r2dec repo
-[0x00000c60]> pdd --help
+[0x00000000]> pdd --help
 r2dec [options]
        --help       | this help message
        --colors     | enables syntax colors
        --assembly   | shows pseudo next to the assembly
        --offset     | shows pseudo next to the offset
        --casts      | shows all casts in the pseudo code
        --issue      | generates the json used for the test suite
        --debug      | do not catch exceptions
        --html       | outputs html data instead of text
-       --xrefs    | shows all xrefs in the pseudo code
+       --xrefs      | shows also instruction xrefs in the pseudo code
+       --paddr      | all xrefs uses physical addresses instead of virtual addresses
 ```

 # Radare2 Evaluable vars